getsentry/sentry-docs/src/collections/_documentation/relay/quickstart.md

     semaphore run -c ./my/custom/semaphore_folder/

-## Setting up a project
+## Setting up a Project

 Right now Relay is only really usable in "simple proxy mode" (without credentials), and as such calls the same exact endpoints on Sentry that an SDK would.
-That unfortunately also means you have to configure each project individually in Relay for now.
+That also means you have to configure each project individually in Relay.

-Create a new file named:
+Create a new file in the form `project_id.json`:

 ```
 .semaphore/project/___PROJECT_ID___.json